Compressive Sensing Approaches for Sparse Distribution Estimation Under Local Privacy: Introduction

+We study the discrete distribution estimation problem under LDP constraints.
 The main theme in private distribution estimation is to optimize statistical and computational efficiency under privacy constraints.
-Given privacy parameter $\varepsilon$ and target estimation precision, the primary goal is to minimize the number of samples, i.e., sample complexity.
+Given a privacy parameter, the goal to achieve best tradeoff between estimation error and sample complexity.
 In the local model, the communication cost and computation time are also important complexity parameters.
-This problem has been widely studied in the local model recently (\cite{warner1965randomized, duchi2013local, erlingsson2014rappor, kairouz2014extremal, wang2016mutual, pastore2016locally, kairouz2016discrete, acharya2018hadamard,ye2018optimal, bassily2019linear, acharya2018hadamard}).
+This problem has been widely studied in the local model recently \cite{warner1965randomized, duchi2013local, erlingsson2014rappor, kairouz2014extremal, wang2016mutual, pastore2016locally, kairouz2016discrete, acharya2018hadamard,ye2018optimal, bassily2019linear, acharya2018hadamard}.
 Thus far, the worst-case sample complexity, i.e., the minimum number of samples needed to achieve a desired accuracy for the worst-case distribution, has been well-understood \cite{wang2016mutual, ye2018optimal, acharya2018hadamard}.
 However, worst-case behaviors are often not indicative of their performance in practice; real-world inputs often contain special structures that allow one to bypass such worst-case barriers.